jaredkrinke/log/content/posts/static-site-generators/md2blog-deno.md

 Along the way, I made a few changes to further reduce the number of dependencies:

-* Standardized on regular expressoins for file matching instead of using various glob libraries
+* Standardized on regular expressions for file matching instead of using various glob libraries
 * Replaced Handlebars with a trivially simple template language based on JavaScript's [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates)
 * Replaced my usage of [Less](https://lesscss.org/) with color conversion functions and `String.replaceAll()`